Oh-RAM! One and a Half Round Atomic Memory: Conclusions

 \section{Conclusions}

-In this work, we focused on the problem of emulating atomic read/write shared objects in message-passing settings using three communication exchanges.
-We presented a SWMR algorithm where each read operation completes in \emph{three}, and each write operation in \emph{two} communication $\metrics$.
-We showed that it is impossible to implement a {MWMR} atomic object when both read and write operations complete in \emph{three} communication $\metrics$.
-Motivated by this, we presented the first MWMR algorithm where each read operation completes in \emph{three}, and each write operation completes in \emph{four} communication $\metrics$.
+We focused on the problem of emulating atomic read/write shared objects in message-passing settings with the goal of using three communication exchanges (to the extent allowed by the impossibility result \cite{HNS2017}).
+We presented algorithms for the { SWMR} and { MWMR} models.
+We then revised the algorithms to speed up some read operations.
 We rigorously reasoned about the correctness of our algorithms.
-We note that the algorithms do not impose any constrains on the number of readers (SWMR and MWMR) or the writers (MWMR) participating in the service.
-Both algorithms are optimal in terms of \emph{communication $\metrics$} when unbounded participation is assumed.
+The algorithms do not impose any constrains on the number of readers ({ SWMR} and { MWMR}) and on the number of the writers for the { MWMR} model.
+Finally we performed an empirical study of the performance of algorithms using simulations.